 - Stage 4 Three serious incidents in the same term will result in a letter to parents, inviting them to a meeting to support their child.
 This will involve the headteacher, class teacher and the pupil.
-At this meeting, all options for how to support the child will be discussed (see appendix 5) - At this stage a Supportive Behaviour Plan will be agreed to support that pupil with behaviour (see appendix 4).
+At this meeting, all options for how to support the child will be discussed (see appendix 5).
+If one of more of these injuries has caused physical and emotional harm, and/or a similar incident is repeated, the Headteacher may consider that this is serious enough to warrant a fixed-term exclusion at this stage. - At this stage a Supportive Behaviour Plan will be agreed to support that pupil with behaviour (see appendix 4).
 This will be reviewed after an agreed period of time, not less than one month.
 When the pupil maintains good behaviour for this period of time, a certificate will be awarded, either personally or in celebration assembly depending on the pupil's preference (see behaviour plan).